Esri/geodev-hackerlabs/develop/jsapi/search_with_widget/lab.md

     At this point, the map will allow you to search against the default ArcGIS Online Geocoding Service.
 Give it a go.
 You can enter an address or point of interest (like `Providence Park` or `PDX`) or a geography (like `Oregon` or `USA`).

-4. Now configure the Search Widget to just search against the Neighborhoods Feature Service.
-Insert the following code directly before the `search.startup()` line added above.
+4. Now add the Neighborhoods Feature Service as a search source to the widget.
+This will allow you to search for different neighborhoods by the `Name` field.
+Also notice that a template is added for the popup to format the data nicely.

     ```javascript
       var searchWidget = new Search({